Edgar Ætheling: Later life

 Back in Europe, Edgar again took the side of Robert Curthose in the internal struggles of the Norman dynasty, this time against Robert's youngest brother, who was now Henry I, King of England.
-He was taken prisoner in the final defeat at the Battle of Tinchebray in 1106, which resulted in Robert being imprisoned for the rest of his life.
+Robert was taken prisoner in the final defeat at the Battle of Tinchebray in 1106, which resulted in him being imprisoned for the rest of his life.
 Edgar was more fortunate: having been taken back to England, he was pardoned and released by King Henry.
 His niece Edith (renamed Matilda), daughter of Malcolm III and Margaret, had married Henry in 1100.
 Edgar is believed to have travelled to Scotland once more late in life, perhaps around the year 1120.
-He lived to see the death at sea in the White Ship in November 1120 of William Adelin, the son of his niece Edith and heir to Henry I. Edgar was still alive in 1125, according to William of Malmesbury, who wrote at the time that Edgar "now grows old in the country in privacy and quiet".
-Edgar died some time after this contemporary reference, but the exact date and the location of his grave are not known.
+He lived to see the death at sea in the White Ship in November 1120 of William Adelin, the son of his niece, Margaret, and heir to Henry I. Edgar was still alive in 1125, according to William of Malmesbury, who wrote at the time that Edgar "now grows old in the country in privacy and quiet", but he is not recorded thereafter and it is not known when he died.

 According to a 1291 Huntingdon Priory Chronicle, Edgar had one child, Margaret Lovel, who was the wife of firstly Ralph Lovel II, of Castle Cary in Somerset, and secondly of Robert de Londres, both of whom had estates in southern Scotland.

 There are two references to an "Edgar Adeling" found in the Magnus Rotulus Pipae Northumberland (Pipe rolls) for the years 1158 and 1167.
 Historian Edward Freeman, writing in The History of the Norman Conquest of England, says that this was the same Edgar (aged over 100), a son of his, or some other person known by the title Ætheling.